David Bannett: Purchasing in the service of the Haganah and the Israel Air Force

-Based on his expertise in radar, which Bannett acquired as a radar instructor in the US army during World War II, he was recruited by the Haganah as a radar expert and joined Teddy Kollek’s team in New York.
+Based on his expertise in radar, which Bannett acquired as a radar instructor in the U.S. Army during World War II, he was recruited by the Haganah as a radar expert and joined Teddy Kollek's team in New York.
 He opened a radar course for Haganah fighters who were studying in the US and started up a business for purchasing radar and communication devices from the US army's surplus.
 At the time, the US had placed an embargo on supplying military equipment to the fighters in the War of Independence, so all purchasing activities were clandestine under the cover of legal activity.
 Among other things, Bannett smuggled a barge with diverse military equipment, including dismantled P-51 Mustang fighter aircraft, onto a boat outside the USA's territorial waters, with the equipment registered in his name.
-The barge was intercepted by the FBI’s coastal guard and Bannett was forced to escape from the US for a while until the case subsided.
+The barge was intercepted by the FBI's coastal guard and Bannett was forced to escape from the US for a while until the case subsided.
 When immigrating to Israel in 1949, and following his service in the Haganah, Bannett was appointed the Israel Air Force's chief technical radar officer, a position he filled until the mid-1950s.

 Technology and Halacha: Shabbat elevators and other challenges

 Bannett was the first engineer of the Scientific and Technological Institute of Halacha, headed by Rabbi Levy Yitzhak Halperin.
 He developed the Shabbat elevator and greatly contributed to additional developments, such as telephones permitted for use in hospitals on Shabbat, grama devices permitted for use on Shabbat and a special door that enables Kohens to be present in hospitals without concern for the prohibition of being defiled by the dead.
 For many decades, Bannett travelled on a volunteer basis to Jewish communities around the world, providing advice on Shabbat elevators.
-Despite his advanced age, Bannett was still considered a major authority in this field by halachic judicial figures who permit using Shabbat elevators.
+Bannett was considered a major authority in this field by halachic judicial figures who permit using Shabbat elevators.
 Bannett contributed diagrams, plans and an article in English to Rabbi Halperin's book Shabbat Elevators.